 The Basilica of San Petronia in Bologna is a huge religious example of Gothic architecture which has the specificity of being made of brick with only half of its facade in marble.
 The basilica is dedicated to the city’s patron, saint Petronius.
 It was not consecrated until 1954 although its works began in the end of the 14th century.

 Lalibela is a city in the Amhara Region of Ethiopia.
 Bete Giyorgis, like the other 10 churches, was carved out of rock.
 It is located in a trapezoidal shaft of about 25m by 25m, dug into the pink volcanic tuff of the Lasta plateau.
 The edifice follows a cruciform plan, known as the Greek cross.

-For its first participation in the Venice Biennale, in 2018, the Vatican offers a clerical oasis as a pavilion.
-Divided into ten chapels, each one is designed by a renowned architect.
+For its first participation in the Venice Biennale, in 2018, the Vatican offered a clerical oasis as a pavilion.
+Divided into ten chapels, each one designed by a renowned architect.
 Inspired by the chapel in the wood by Gunnar Asplund, built in Stockholm in 1920, they aim to reflect what a chapel means in the 21st century.